-Storms across Europe
+Storms, flash flooding and mudslides injure several across Europe

 Barcelona saw more than 40 litres of rain per square metre fall in just in 30 minutes.
 Meteorologists say that the affected areas in France are to expect up to 100mm of rainfall by Sunday.

-Italian media reported 3 deaths related to the adverse conditions.
-2 of them were hit by thunderbolts and another was thrown against a fence.
+Italian media reported three deaths related to the adverse conditions.
+Two of them were hit by thunderbolts and another was thrown against a fence.

 In Kirchberg, Austria, the heavy rain swept large quantities of mud down on to roads blocking the path for motorists.
 It required removal by heavy machinery.
 Weather experts have said that large amounts of rainfall on such dry earth help to facilitate such mudslides.